 1996: Mario Lemieux scores five goals in a game for the fourth time in his NHL career, tying Gretzky for the most in the NHL's modern era.
 Lemieux scores two goals in the first period and two more in the second for the Penguins in an 8-4 victory against the St. Louis Blues at the Pittsburgh Civic Arena.

-1999: Colorado Avalanche goalie Patrick Roy ties Jacques Plante for the most victories (regular season and playoffs) in NHL history.
-Roy gets his 505th win by making 19 saves in a 3-1 win against the Washington Capitals at McNichols Arena.
+1999: Patrick Roy ties Jacques Plante for the most victories (regular season and playoffs) by a goalie in NHL history.
+Roy gets his 505th win by making 19 saves for the Colorado Avalanche in a 3-1 win against the Washington Capitals at McNichols Arena.

 2002: The Toronto Maple Leafs set a team record by scoring four goals in a span of 1:25 during a 7-2 win against the Tampa Bay Lightning at Air Canada Centre.
 Toronto leads 3-2 until Robert Reichel scores at 5:10 of the third period, Mats Sundin scores at 5:53 and Tie Domi gets back-to-back goals at 6:09 and 6:35.

 On the same night, Brian Rolston breaks a 27-year-old Bruins record with his eighth shorthanded goal of the season.
 Rolston passes the mark he's shared with four other players when he scores at 19:04 of the second period in Boston's 3-2 win against the Carolina Hurricanes in Raleigh, North Carolina.